razwafw/forum-api/README.md

 To view all of the possible interactions with the server, you can import the Postman testing and environment files in the ```postman_testing``` folder and then run the tests.

-Another way to interact is through the browser (not recommended) or through the curl command using the command prompt.
+Another way is through the curl command using the command prompt.
 Below are the complete documentation of possible curl commands with the API server.

 *Note: Since the output is JSON based, it can be tidied up using libraries such as jq*